 After 20 years, one of the drive belts on my wife’s elliptical machine snapped.
 I bought replacement belts (the device has a small and a large belt) and proceeded to make the repair myself.

 This is the season to build a new compost pile.
 I like to dismantle the old one and build a new one right beside it.
 I seed the new pile with soil (bacteria etc.) to start the new one working.
 A compost pile, properly made, takes a little doing.
 Some folks throw stuff into a big pile and hope for the best.
 That is not the proper way to do it.
 Let me explain how I do it.

-Hi!
-Dear readers!
-Here is Marilyn Beane’s World coming to you with more news about my sweetheart’s and my life at Crawford Commons Assisted Living, 132 Middle Rd., Union, ME 04862.
+Hi, dear readers!
+Here I am, your Marilyn Beane’s World columnist, coming to you with news about our lives at Crawford Commons Assisted Living, 132 Middle Road, Union, ME 04862-0628.